-Casual clothing may be worn such as jeans, sweatshirts, sweatpants, tee shirts, and sneakers.
+Casual clothing may be worn such as jeans, sweatshirts, sweatpants, tee shirts, and sneakers (without rips, tears, or holes).

 Inappropriate messages, inappropriate graphics, or immodest attire may not be worn to school.
 Shorts/skorts should be no more than 3 inches above the knee.
 Running shorts, boxer or "Soffe" type shorts are not allowed.